karlkeefer/pngr/README.md

-# PNGR
+# PNGR Stack
-dockerized (postgres + nginx + golang + react) starter kit
+Dockerized (postgres + nginx + golang + react) starter kit

-I've only implemented basic user signup, session management, and a toy "post" type in terms of actual features, the idea is that this scaffolding can be forked and extended to serve a huge variety of purposes.
+This repo only implements basic user signup, session management, and a toy `post` type to demonstrate basic CRUD.
+The idea is that this scaffolding can be forked and extended to serve a _huge_ variety of purposes.

+PNGR is _not_ a CMS.

 Feel free to create issues with suggestions, or pull requests for security or developer ergonomics improvements.